Osteoporosis Fitness Tips

 - Each muscle group needs at least one day to recover.
 Do not perform resistance exercises on the same muscle group on 2 consecutive days.

-Osteoporosis Fitness Tips: Weight-bearing Exercises
+Osteoporosis Fitness Tips: Weight-bearing Exercises for Osteoporosis

 Your legs and feet support the weight of your body during weight-bearing exercise.
 Examples of weight-bearing activities for osteoporosis include: